 Blood safety is based on five layers of overlapping safeguards:

 1. Donor screening.
 Donors are provided with educational material and asked to self-defer if they have risk factors that may affect blood safety.
 Donors are then asked specific questions about their medical history and other risk factors that may affect the safety of their donation.
-This “up-front” screening identifies ineligible donors.
+This screening identifies ineligible donors.

 2. Donor deferral lists.
 Blood establishments must keep current a list of deferred donors.
-They must also check all potential donors against that list to prevent the collection or use of blood from deferred donors.
+They must also check all potential donors against that list to prevent the collection of blood from deferred donors.

 3. Blood testing.
 After donation, blood establishments are required to test each unit of donated blood for the following transfusion-transmitted infections: